MrMatAP/mrmat-python-api-flask/README.md

 ## Configuration

-You can provide configuration in a JSON file pointed to by the FLASK_CONFIG environment variable.
-The file is expected to be in the following format.
+You can provide configuration in a JSON file pointed to by the APP_CONFIG environment variable, which defaults to `~/etc/mrmat-python-api-flask.json`.
 The configuration file can contain anything the app picks up (see `mrmat_python_api_flask/__init__.py`) but should typically contain the following three items:

 ```json